 The measurement shall be performed with the EUT operating at its maximum rated power level.
 If the EUT power level is configurable for operational use, the measurement shall also be performed at the minimum rated power level.

-For conformance testing, a video bandwidth and resolution bandwidth of 1 MHz for the spectrum analyser shall be used.

 5.3.3.3 Method of measurement

 The measurement shall be a conducted measurement using a connection to the EUT antenna interface.
-The measured values shall be increased by the measured cable losses.

 If the peak level of the signal into the test equipment is so high as to cause broadening of the spectrum due to non-linear effects in the test equipment, an attenuator shall be used.
+Since the spectrum limits are relative to the peak amplitude, the exact cable losses are not critical for this test.

 Unless otherwise noted below, the spectrum analyser shall be configured to the following settings: